markwryan/modernizing-legacy-systems/PITCHME.md

 structured, automated releases

+Note:
+Had issues with manual releases taking a long time.
+Prone to errors.
+Every release was different and difficult

 +++

 separate releases

+Note:
+Desire to release some apps more often.
+Lots of changes ended up waiting for releases, leading to larger, more complicated releases.
 +++

 limit immediate scope of library changes

+Note:
+Any library change immediately impacts all apps.
+Hard to plan for and manage.
+Mitigate risk of making changes
 +++

+better tracking of changes

+Note:
+Difficult time tracking what changes are made, what they affect.
+Even with issue tracking.
+Changes shouldn't be a surprise.
++++

 moving into the cloud

+Note:
+Setting up a new environment and process, wanted to take lessons learned to make it better.
 ---

 ### a starting point